- Many of our students struggle with communication difficulties within school and in the wider community.

 - The program is split into 3 stages which increase in complexity.

-- Stage 2 - To build on the skills gained in stage 1 to work as a group of 3 or 4 students to build a Lego set collaboratively.
+- Level 2 - To build on the skills gained in stage 1 to work as a group of 3 or 4 students to build a Lego set collaboratively.
 Students are given specific roles at this stage (Builder, Engineer, Supplier, Architect).
 Each role allows students to develop different skills and they rotate jobs to develop a range of communication skills.
 Particular focus here is working together to solve both building and communication problems.

 - Teachers and TA's will feedback on observed skills in the wider school.

 - Pupils will complete half termly reflections and will have their own journals.